is-a-good-dev/register/README.md

 - The records provided includes invalid/unpermitted record types.
 If this happens we will notify you and request changes.
 - It violates users privacy.
 - It uses Netlify, as there are issues with subdomain verification.
 We hope to add support back soon.
+- The domain is not being used for a valid website/blog/portfolio/api application.
+This is reviewed on a case by case basis.

 *If your subdomain is inactive, it may be purged.
 We will try and notify you before purging via the email you provided.*